 Once the podcast received national and global attention, Alejandre began receiving emails on a weekly basis from people asking for her help, which led her to add a directory of Latinx therapists to the project, as well as other resources.

 It took nine months to create the directory, but it now allows people to filter their search, like a particular subject to address or which language they prefer to speak during the session.
 Alejandre also wants folks in rural and/or limited communities to know that while there may not be a Latinx therapist in their immediate area, there is always the option to see a therapist online.
 “I know it’s not preferred, but it makes a difference as long as people are connecting on a cultural level with their therapist,” said Alejandre.

-There can be a lot of stigma and lack of acknowledgement about mental health in Latinx families.
+There can be lack of acknowledgement and a lot of stigma about mental health in Latino communities.
 Growing up, Alejandre’s parents – a Mexican father and Guatemalan mother – didn’t know that when she was “nerviosa,” she was dealing with anxiety.“ I knew that they knew something was wrong, but they never knew how to help us,” said Alejandre.